 3. Include the Image URL in the New PowerBI KPI Card:

-Click on the new KPI Card, navigate to the visualization pane and open the image label.
+Click on the new Power BI KPI Card, navigate to the visualization pane and open the image label.

 Select the relevant KPI (in my case “Total Costs AC”) and under image select “Image URL”.